Manual Handling Training for Healthcare Workers in Ireland.

 - Complete in approximately 45 minutes

-Manual Handling Training for Healthcare Professionals in Ireland
+Manual Handling Training for healthcare professionals in Ireland.

 Healthcare workers face some of the highest manual handling risks of any profession.
 Nurses, care assistants, porters, and clinical staff routinely handle patients, move medical equipment, and work in challenging environments.
 The healthcare sector consistently records among the highest rates of musculoskeletal injuries in Ireland, with back injuries being particularly prevalent.